loneshaana/kubernetes-learning/ReadMe.md

     kubectl apply [resource]
     kubectl describe secret -n kube-system

+---
-## POD
+## <span style="color:blue;">Pod</span>

     Pod core concepts
     Creating a pod
     kubectl and pods
     yaml fundamentals

+---
-### Pod core concepts
+### <span style="color:blue;">Pod core concepts</span>

     A pod is the basic execution unit of a kubernnetes application-the smallest and simplest unit in the kubernetes object model that you create or deploy.

-     Pod run containers
+    Pods run containers
     Environment for containers
     organize applications "parts" into pods(server, caching, api's, database etc)

     Pod IP , memory , volumes , etc, shared accross containers pods live and die but never come back to life

     Master node is gonna schedule pods on the  node(worker node) our pods can be horizontally scales as well , we can create replica of them and kubernates can load balance between those

     if pods goes sick, kubernates monitors that and replaces with  healthy one

-     pods within the node have  the unique ip address and this by defaul will have cluster ips , and then the containers within pod will have their unique ports
+    Pods within the node have  the unique ip address and this by defaul will have cluster ips , and then the containers within pod will have their unique ports

     Pod containers have the same loopback network interface container processes need to bind to different ports within a pod

     Pods do  not span nodes

+---
-### Creating a pod
+### <span style="color:blue;">Creating a pod</span>

     1. kubectl run [podname] --image=nginx:alpine 2. kubectl get pods 3. kibectl get all